One question we often get asked is “How do I know when my website is accessible?”. The answer? “It depends”.

 So, how do I know when my website is accessible?

-The latest and next version of the WCAG standards are likely many years away.
+The latest and next version of the WCAG standards is likely many years away.
 They are, however, aware of the problem and they are investigating ways of making it unambiguous.

 A straight pass/fail is being considered.
 More likely is a certifiable, measurable grading system.
 For the moment though, there isn’t such a thing.